 Bernalillo County Extension

 Anne has served Think Trees New Mexico as Treasurer and currently is a Board member.
-She is the current Vice President for the ISA Board of Directors.
+She is the current President of the ISA Board of Directors.
 She has served the ISA in many ways including ISA Certification Test Committee, and Utility Arborist Association President.
 She received the UAA President’s Award for her contributions to Utility Arboriculture.
 She holds a BS in Forestry – Administration and an MBA.

 Graeme previously served as the Horticulture Agent for Cooperative Extension in Bernalillo County, NM.
 Before this, he was curator for the NMSU Arthropod Collection in Las Cruces.
 He holds a Bachelor’s degree in Biology from the University of Oregon and a Master’s in Agricultural Biology from the Entomology, Plant Pathology, and Weed Science department at NMSU.
 Graeme is an ISA Certified Arborist and has experience working as a horticulturalist, entomologist, field biologist, and grower in farms and nurseries.
 He has a strong interest in ecology, natural history, horticulture, integrated pest management (IPM), and agriculture.